jmduke/arcana.computer/writing/_miscellany/this-site.md

 [^1]: The concept of a "content diet" is one I stole from Steven Soderbergh; I've found it surprisingly useful and clarifying.

+## A living table of contents

+You have probably noticed that the index page of this site has something of an aspirational table of contents: there are published posts, there are drafts of posts, there are outright placeholders for posts.
+(There are, too, posts that will _never_ be finished, like my catalogs of [books](/catalogs/books).) [^1] [^2]

+This accomplishes two things that are important to me:

+1. It frees this site from the shackles of "sort by creation date" publishing.
+I think the idea of sorting all of your content by order of creation is silly and a legacy of blogging software being a CRUD database; this is not Twitter, and I want this writing to be long-form and long-lasting.
+2. It reminds me of what is left to be written about.
+I don't know if this site will ever be meaningfully "finished" (I suspect it will not), but being able to glance at the index page and remember that I have a whole bunch of writing about prior projects that I haven't done yet is a useful symptom in of itself.

 ## What's left to be done

 There are still a handful of things I'd like to do on this site.
 (If there's any takeaway you should have from this post — and the site itself! — it's that a large to-do list should never be a blocker for publication.)
 They are, roughly: